jjg/type-o/journal.md

 I may have to revisit all of this when I implement modifier keys but we'll cross that bridge when we get to it.

+Hmm... this still doesn't work right.
+I'll have to think about it some more and come-up with some alternatives.

 ## 2023-11-20

 Switching to ISO-8601 dates.